 At first, managers should scan the environment i.e. the inside and outside environment of the organization.
 He should be able to identify the strengths and weaknesses of his organization and probable threats and opportunities that come from the external environment.

 In the second step, the manager should be able to set the desired goal that matches the organizational internal strengths and the probable opportunities.
 The goals or objectives should be specific, clear, and practical.

 Premises are assumptions about the future and are based on future possibilities.
 Managers should define some premises upon which the plan will be implemented.

-Alternatives are the choices a manager can choose to achieve the desired goals.
+Alternatives are the choices a manager can make to achieve the desired goals.
 There can be many alternatives relating to the desired goals.
 Managers should develop different alternatives by their experience and the support from the experts.

 Analyze the Alternatives

 In this step, a manager should analyze the different alternatives based on their cost, benefits, feasibility, risks, chances of achieving desired goals, and effectiveness.
 He should realize an effective analysis of all alternatives support in the selection of the right one.